HarrisonHemstreet/TIL-2023/til.md

 Questions to ask:
 1. Where can I look at which adminlevels correspond to which amount of security?
 2. Where can I look at which databases correspond to which client?
+3. Where do agents go to change settings/permissions for those under them? for example, my current task is that Michael @ Jusda (Jusda is a franchise of Nexday, I believe) is looking to change permissisions for those under him.
+Is there a gui someplace that allows him to change these settings?